Upgrading a certification signature from SHA1 to SHA256

 Check for SHA1 signatures in certificates

-Again, we use sq cert lint to check for certificates that use SHA1 signatures. sq cert lint takes the certificate(s) to examine either a file parameter or from stdin.
+Again, we use sq cert lint to check for certificates that use SHA1 signatures. sq cert lint takes the certificate(s) to examine either a file parameter or from STDIN.

 This example takes the certificates from gpg, using a keyring which contains just one vulnerable certificate.